How much physical activity are you doing each week?

 Don’t worry… all is not lost.

-Likewise, shoulder rehabilitation is not all about your shoulder as you’ll discover…
+Most importantly, understand that your shoulder rehabilitation is not all about your shoulder as you’ll discover…

 An article in the British Medical Journal by Kyu et al (2016) suggested that total physical activity needs to be several times higher than the current recommended minimum level of 600 MET minutes/week to achieve larger reductions in risk of serious diseases like breast and colon cancer, diabetes and ischemic heart disease.